-&lt;sup>2 Compounded annually, net of investment expense, and includes inflation.
+2 Compounded annually, net of investment expense, and includes inflation.

-\\ Initial Medicare claims are set based on scheduled increases through plan year 2022.
+^{} Initial Medicare claims are set based on scheduled increases through plan year 2025.

-Set Forward(+)/

-Group Membership Table Setback (-) Adjustment to Rates

-Teacher Employee

-Active members Below Median None 65%

-Male: 108% ages < 63, 96% ages > 67, Phasing down 63 -67

-Teacher Male: +2, Female: Female: 112% ages < 69, 98% > age 74,

-Service Retirees Below Median +2 Phasing down 69-74
+Set Forward(+)/ Group Membership Table Setback (-) Adjustment to Rates Teacher Employee Active members Below Median None 65% Male: 108% ages < 63, 96% ages > 67, Phasing down 63 -67 Teacher Male: +2, Female: Female: 112% ages < 69, 98% > age 74, Service Retirees Below Median +2 Male: +8, Female: Phasing down 69-74 Disabled Retirees Teacher Disability Contingent +3 None Survivor Male: +2, Female: Beneficiaries Below Median None None

-Male: +8, Female:

-Disabled Retirees Teacher Disability +3 None

-Contingent

-Survivor Male: +2, Female:

-Beneficiaries Below Median None None

-The decremental assumptions used in the valuation were selected based on the actuarial experience study prepared as of September 30, 2020, submitted to and adopted by the TRS Board on September 13, 2021.
+The decremental assumptions used in the valuation were selected based on the actuarial experience study prepared as of September 30, 2020, and submitted to and adopted by the TRS Board on September 13, 2021.

-The remaining actuarial assumptions (e.g., initial per capita costs, health care cost trends, rate of plan participation, rates of plan election, etc.) were based on the September 30, 2020, valuation.
+The remaining actuarial assumptions (e.g., initial per capita costs, healthcare cost trends, rate of plan participation, rates of plan election, etc.) were based on the September 30, 2021 valuation.

-Long-term Expected Rate of Return
+Long-Term Expected Rate of Return

-The long-term expected return on plan assets is to be reviewed as part of regular experience studies prepared every five years, in conjunction with similar analysis for the Teachers' Retirement System of Alabama.
+The long-term expected return on plan assets is to be reviewed as part of regular experience studies prepared every five years, in conjunction with similar analysis for the TRS.
 Several factors should be considered in evaluating the long-term rate of return assumption, including long-term historical data, estimates inherent in current market data, and a log-normal distribution analysis in which best-estimate ranges of expected future real rates of return (expected return, net of investment expense and inflation), as developed for each major asset class.
 These ranges should be combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and then adding expected inflation.
 The assumption is intended to be a long-term assumption and is not expected to change absent a significant change in the asset allocation, a change in the inflation assumption, or a fundamental change in the market that alters expected returns in future years.